uklibaite/MultiFlyMapper/README.md

 # MultiFlyMapper
 Code and sample implementation for quantifying behavior in fly pairs as described in "An Unsupervised Method for Quantifying the Behavior of Paired Animals"
-Klibaite, Ugne, Gordon J. Berman, Jessica Cande, David L. Stern, and Joshua W. Shaevitz

-This repository contains all functions necessary to replicate the analysis in the paper and a very general outline of the process in 'MultiFlyPipeline.m'
+This repository contains all functions necessary to replicate the analysis in the paper and a general outline of the process in 'MultiFlyPipeline.m'

 The repo is under construction and will be updated shortly with a sample map and more visualization code for a full